Nemo's Clause

 3.5 The Insured shall use the Dual Trigger Payout to prepare the Coral Reef for the anticipated impact of a Primary Triggering Event or Aggregate Wind Speed Event and/ or implement Reparative Work as soon as practicable before and immediately after a Primary Triggering Event or Aggregate Wind Speed Event [(and, where there is an Aggregate Wind Speed Event, where reasonably practicable, between each Catastrophic Weather Event)].

-[Drafting note: Consider if the Dual Trigger Payout is a sufficient/ appropriate mechanism for protecting the coral reef in the days/ hours before it is struck by the Primary Triggering Event or Aggregate Wind Speed Event.]
+[Drafting note: consider if the Dual Trigger Payout is a sufficient/ appropriate mechanism for protecting the coral reef in the days/ hours before it is struck by the Primary Triggering Event or Aggregate Wind Speed Event.]

 Schedule A